 To have dementia means that you can feel in a constant state of vulnerability.
 Crucial moments in communication happen when the well-being of everyone is under threat.
 When it matters most, we as helpers can often act at our worst.

-iCARER™ is about helping to create compassionate dementia friendly communities through the way we communicate with individuals experiencing dementia to ensure that they feel understood and included.
+iCARER is about helping to create compassionate dementia friendly neighbourhoods through the way we communicate with individuals experiencing dementia to ensure that they feel understood and included.

 Who should attend?

-An iCARER™ has already an understanding of what it's like to live with dementia and learns how best to communicate with the person, particularly when emotions are beginning to run high.
+An iCARER has already an understanding of what it's like to live with dementia and learns how best to communicate with the person, particularly when emotions are beginning to run high.

-- Communicate effectively and confidently in difficult situations when emotions are running high and a person's well-being is at stake.
+- to communicate effectively and confidently in difficult situations when emotions are running high and a person's well-being is at stake.

-- Offer support and guidance to families by demonstrating an alternative way of communicating
+- to offer support and guidance to families by demonstrating an alternative way of communicating

-- Build therapeutic relationships with people experiencing dementia in your neighbourhood.
+- how to build therapeutic relationships with people experiencing dementia making practical every-day care easier.

 What are the benefits to my community?

-- Helping to create compassionate dementia friendly neighbourhoods through the way we communicate with individuals experiencing dementia
+- Helping to create listening dementia friendly neighbourhoods through the way we communicate with individuals experiencing dementia

 - People who respond more positively to the individual’s emotions and needs